 Once you learn a little bit more about your match (age, spouse, parents, grandparents, etc) you might spot something that you recognize, like a relative’s name or geographic location that is familiar to you.

-(I’m not recommending that you stalk your match, and definitely don’t post private information about living people in your public family tree.
+Important: I’m not recommending that you stalk your match, and definitely don’t post private information about living people in your public family tree.
 The information that you find using this method should only be used to try to determine how your match is related to you, and it should not be shared or used in any other way.
-You can find out some really personal stuff about people on the internet – it’s kind of shocking!)

 Have you considered contacting your second cousin DNA match?